 Due to the number of restrictions on advertising opportunities, such as paid search, for cannabis or cannabis-related brands, email marketing tends to be one of the more popular ways to reach your customers.
-(It should, however, be noted that many of the prominent platforms have policies against using their platform to market federally banned substances, such as cannabis.)
+It should, however, be noted that many of the prominent platforms have policies against using their platform to market federally banned substances, such as cannabis.
+Read more about which platforms are cannabis friendly here.
 Email campaigns are also inexpensive compared to other marketing strategies and allow businesses to communicate directly with their audience and keep them both informed and engaged.

 Like other branches of marketing, email campaigns should be designed strategically.
 You’ll want to follow a number of best practices to ensure that you are maximizing the benefits of your email campaign.

 Collecting and documenting all the necessary and important information about a contact is key to building a meaningful contact list.
 A great way to gather information from new and potential customers is by giving them something for free.

 With the cannabis and CBD industry being so new, knowledge is one of the best things to entice people to sign up for newsletters or provide their information.
 An example might be including offers on your website for a free e-book about the differences between CBD and cannabis when people sign up to receive your emails.
 Allowing users to subscribe to a newsletter of choice (weekly/monthly or by topic, etc) is another way to build your list while collecting valuable information, such as the topics of interest of any given potential customers.
 This type of specific information also enables you to cater your emails to each segment of your audience.

 CBD products have a variety of benefits and appeal to a variety of different people.
 Your customers are not all going to be responsive to the same type of product or appeal, the same way not everyone in your email list is going to react the same to the content you send out.